 BWRAF Pre Dive Safety Checks – Dive Buddy Check

 It’s easy to forget that Scuba Diving, as fun and intensely amusing as it might be, can sometimes be a hazardous, even dangerous sport if the basic safety rules and precautions are not followed correctly.
-A big part of the simply safety approach, revolves around pre dive safety check and a buddy system, that is, the security to know two minds are better than one, and you can always count with your partner in case of any problem or mishap.
+A big part of the simple safety approach revolves around pre-dive safety check and a buddy system, that is, the security to know two minds are better than one, and you can always count with your partner in case of any problem or mishap.

 All you need to remember this acronym: BWRAF

-In order to help a new PADI Open water student remember the steps to take during the pre dive safety check ( Buddy Check) we sometimes offer some funny alternatives to the textbook “Begin With Review And Friend” memory saying.
-Bruce Willis Rock Action Films , Burger With Relish And Fries, Big White Rabbits Are Fluffy, Beer Whiskey Rum And Fun the lists go on and on, here is what we are actually trying to remember.
+In order to help a new PADI Open water student remember the steps to take during the pre-dive safety check (Buddy Check), we sometimes offer some funny alternatives to the textbook “Begin With Review And Friend” memory saying.
+Bruce Willis Rock Action Films, Burger With Relish And Fries, Big White Rabbits Are Fluffy, Beer Whiskey Rum And Fun the lists go on and on, here are what we are actually trying to remember.

 B = BCD Pre Dive Safety Check – Dive Buddy Check System

 This stands for Buoyancy Control Device or BCD i.e. the jacket which you can add air inside of to keep you afloat at the surface before and after a dive or allows you to sink or become neutrally buoyant under the water.